tensorflow/build/official_build_environments/README.md

-# [Experimental] Official Dockerfiles
+# Official Dockerfiles

-Rework of TensorFlow's Dockerfiles
+**Experimental.**

+Standard Dockerfiles and configurations for TensorFlow builds.

 Maintainer: @angerson (TensorFlow, SIG Build)

 * * *

-WIP Dockerfiles for building and using TensorFlow and related packages.
+This directory contains experimental work on standardizing TF's development environment for ease of maintenance and contribution.

+Each directory is for a TF branch, and its subdirectories are for files relating to each platform (Windows, MacOS, Linux).
+Only linux has progress right now.

 Nothing here is constant!
 If you see something that doesn't make sense or could be better, chances are it could be improved.

+## Dockerfiles

+Dockerfiles for building and using TensorFlow and related packages.

 The idea here is to create an easy-to-maintain Docker image that can build TensorFlow and related tools.
 Challenges include reducing image size (CUDA for